Literature: Enchantress from the Stars

 - Arranged Marriage: Evrek and Elana's relationship is implied to be this.

-- Break the Cutie: Elana's captivity. by the time she attempts her suicide, she clealy sees it as a better alternative to captivity, regardless of the whole secrecy thing.
+- Break the Cutie: Elana's captivity. by the time she attempts her suicide, she clearly sees it as a better alternative to captivity, regardless of the whole secrecy thing.

 - Clarke's Third Law: The Andrecians view Imperial technology as magic wands that turn people to stone (stunners), dragons (rock-chewer), monsters with no faces (Imperials in suits) and the examples in the summary.
 Also, telepathy and psychokinesis among the Federal field agents are stand-ins for advanced technologies humankind can't think of yet.

-- Comes Great Responsibility: The Federation is very careful not to overtly interfere
+- Comes Great Responsibility: The Federation is very careful not to overly interfere.

 - Disintegrator Ray: the atomizer of the Imperials.

 - Disposable Woman: Ilura gets killed just so that Elana can take her place.

 - Does This Remind You of Anything?: The treatment of Andrecians by the Empire is eerily similar to treatment of Native Americans.

 - Driven to Suicide: Elana, basically by order, but she doesn't die.